PLEASE NOTE THIS IS AN ARCHIVED POST - Netuitive has since become Metricly, and the tool has matured greatly since the time this was written!

 This, in fact, is what was happening with our customer.
 Looking at CPU utilization along with CPU credits, we see that as soon as the CPU spiked to 100%, the CPU credits began depleting rapidly.
 Once the CPU credits were depleted, the CPU usage as reported by AWS fell to around 10% – at this point, the instance was accumulating new credits at such a slow rate that AWS wouldn’t allow it to use any higher amount of CPU.

 Monitoring CPU usage is more complex than looking at a single utilization number.
-As we’ve seen from real-world customer experience, metrics can be misleading.
+As we’ve seen from real-world customer experience.
 It is important to look at usage from different perspectives (hypervisor versus EC2 instance), to consider multiple breakdowns of CPU (such as the user, system, and steal metrics), and to be aware of AWS features (such as CPU credits) which may impact your performance.
 Context is everything!

-Netuitive can help you with all of this.
+Metricly can help you with all of this.
 Our monitoring platform is built with an analytics-first approach, designed to help you do more than look at metrics.
-With a wide-ranging scope of out-of-the-box dashboards, anomaly detection, and alert policies, Netuitive can help you quickly zero in on the issues affecting your environment – and fix them before they have a serious impact on performance.
+With a wide-ranging scope of out-of-the-box dashboards, anomaly detection, and alert policies, Metricly can help you quickly zero in on the issues affecting your environment – and fix them before they have a serious impact on performance.

 Are there stolen CPU cycles in your environment?
-Find out with Netuitive’s 21-day, no-obligation free trial.
+Find out with Metricly’s 21-day, no-obligation free trial.